Updated as of 04-2021

-The COVID-19 pandemic and related restrictions have severely affected the whole Czech Republic in recent weeks.
+The COVID-19 epidemic and related restrictions have severely affected the whole Czech Republic.
 Impacts related to restrictions on freedom of movement, travel, and gatherings have also affected companies, which are currently dealing with the issue of how to convene General Meetings in accordance with the restrictive measures and how to take key decisions.
-The Czech government has responded to this situation and prepared the draft Act on Certain Measures to Mitigate the Impact of the Coronavirus Epidemic (the so-called LEX COVID), also in the field of corporate law.
-Below we discuss some of the key changes introduced by LEX COVID, which has already been enacted and entered into force on 24 April 2020.
+The Czech government has responded to this situation and prepared the Act on Certain Measures to Mitigate the Impact of the Coronavirus Epidemic (the so-called LEX COVID), also in the field of corporate law.
+Below we discuss some of the key changes introduced by LEX COVID, which has already been amended several times to reflect the ongoing epidemic.

-These amendments are only temporary, in response to the emergency measures taken by the public authorities in the COVID-19 pandemic.
-The changes described below only apply during the emergency measures in the epidemic, due to which it is impossible or excessively difficult for corporate bodies to meet, but only up to 31 December 2020 (unless expressly stated otherwise).
+These amendments are only temporary, in response to the emergency measures taken by the public authorities in the COVID-19 epidemic.
+Most of the changes described below only applied during the emergency measures in the epidemic, due to which it was impossible or excessively difficult for corporate bodies to meet, but originally only up to 31 December 2020.

 What specific changes does LEX COVID bring in terms of convening and decision-making of General Meetings and other corporate bodies?

 Decision-making of Corporate Bodies